Setting up the Three.js scene and camera

 Flash-back: The graphics panel

-template introduced the components three-scene
+Recall that the three-graphics-panel template introduced the components three-scene

-in the file ThreeGraphicsPanel.vue
+and three-camera in the file ThreeGraphicsPanel.vue.

 <template>